bradbann/kermitweb/source/_posts/2012-06-29-puppet-hiera.markdown

 Many thanks to Volcane (R.I. pienaar) and Kelsey Hightower for the debugging.

-It should be fine with the master branch in the future version 1.0
+It should be fine with the master branch in the version 1.0+

 Now you need to synchronize the custom Hiera functions into the master.